2016 European Athletics Championships – Men's 100 metres

 The men's 100 metres at the 2016 European Athletics Championships took place at the Olympic Stadium on 6 and 7 July.
-The event will consist of three rounds, Preliminary, semi-final and final, with the top nine ranked athletes automatically entered at the semi-final stage.
+The event consisted of three rounds, Preliminary, semi-final and final, with the top nine ranked athletes automatically entered at the semi-final stage.

+The gold and silver medallists clocked the same time in the final (10.07 seconds), the first time this has happened at these championships since the introduction of fully automatic timing.